Vegan egg replacements...

-Whatever your reasons for not eating eggs - being it health (70% of calories in eggs are from fat!, most of that fat is saturated, or being simply allergic to eggs), ethical (have you looked into the living conditions of caged, egg lying chickens...? it makes for a gruesome picture, and what about all those male chicks..?!), environmental (emission of greenhouse gases or the contamination of soil and water), religious (for example Buddhism or parts of Hinduism).
+Whatever your reasons for not eating eggs - whether it's for health reasons (70% of the calories in eggs come from fat, most of which is saturated!), allergies, ethical concerns (have you looked into the living conditions of caged, egg-laying chickens?
+It’s a gruesome picture.
+And what about all those male chicks…?), environmental impact (greenhouse gas emissions and soil and water contamination), or religious beliefs (such as in Buddhism or certain branches of Hinduism) - your choice is valid.

-Regardless of the path that led you to this decision, to exclude eggs from your diet, it's very easy to substitute them in your everyday cooking and baking.
-By simply knowing when to use, which replacement, you can still enjoy eating cakes, cookies, sweet breads, rich sauces, custard and creamy pies.
+Regardless of what led you to exclude eggs from your diet, it’s surprisingly easy to substitute them in everyday cooking and baking.
+By simply knowing which replacement to use and when, you can still enjoy cakes, cookies, sweet breads, rich sauces, custards, and creamy pies.

-Chicken eggs play many roles in baked goods, from biding, adding moisture, richness or leavening.
-All those functions can be easily replicated by completely plant based ingredients.
-Once you'll start baking with vegan egg replacements and using them on a daily basis, you'll never look back again!
-That I can promise.
+Chicken eggs serve multiple functions in baked goods, from binding and adding moisture to enriching and leavening.
+Fortunately, all of these roles can be easily replicated with plant-based ingredients.
+Once you start baking with vegan egg replacements and incorporating them into your daily routine, you’ll never look back - I can promise you that!

-Below is a list of 12 most easily available in your grocery shop, health shop, or even in your everyday kitchen cupboard, egg replacements.
-I tried them all, each is slightly different, has unique qualities and sometimes an unusual taste.
-Each egg replacement works well, in different kinds of bakes.
+Below is a list of the 12 most easily available egg replacements—found in your grocery store, health shop, or even in your own kitchen cupboard.
+I’ve tried them all; each one is slightly different, with unique qualities and, at times, an unusual taste.
+Each egg replacement works well in different types of baked goods.

 To replace 1 whole egg: